LLM LPC (Full-time)

 Fees and funding

-Nottingham Law School is delighted to offer a number of generous scholarships and loyalty schemes to students starting our LLM LPC in September 2020 including;
+Nottingham Law School is delighted to offer a number of generous scholarships and loyalty schemes to students starting our LLM LPC in September 2021 including:

-- Dean's Professional Courses Scholarships for Academic Excellence
+- Dean's Legal Practice Course (LPC) Scholarship for Academic Excellence

 - Progression and alumni discounts